unixorn/tumult.plugin.zsh/README.md

 * mkdmg - Makes a .dmg file from a directory
 * mkicns - Creates an .icns file from an image file
 * osx-frontmost-app - Shows what application is Frontmost.
+* pbsed - Run sed(1) on the contents of the clipboard and put the result back on the clipboard.
+All sed options and arguments are supported.
+From Ryan Tomayko's [dotfiles](https://github.com/rtomayko/dotfiles)
 * screen-resolution - Display the screen resolution
 * set-osx-hostname - Set the OS X name of your machine.
 No, `sudo hostname newname` isn't enough if you want the new name to be visible on the network for things like File or Screen sharing.
 * speedup-apple-mail - Speeds up Mail.app by vaccuuming the indexes - Originally from [http://www.hawkwings.net/2007/03/03/scripts-to-automate-the-mailapp-envelope-speed-trick/](http://www.hawkwings.net/2007/03/03/scripts-to-automate-the-mailapp-envelope-speed-trick/)